Computational Photography - Vorlesung (INF4176)

 In this course we will survey the converging technologies of digital photography, computational imaging, and image-based rendering, and we will explore the new imaging modalities that they enable.

-You register for the exercises by registering in ILIAS and submitting the results for the first exercise sheet.
-Details about how to submit which information are on the first exercise sheet.
+You can register for the exercises by registering in ILIAS and submitting the results for the exercise sheets.

 - > 60% bonus of 0,3 on final grade